 Marc J. Falcone has served as a member of our board of directors since December 1, 2017.
+Mr. Falcone has served as the President and Chief Financial Officer of Sightline Payments LLC, a leading digital commerce platform for the gaming industry, since February 2019.
+Mr. Falcone is also the principal of MF Ventures LLC, a diversified investment platform with investments in companies involved in the hospitality, gaming and leisure industries, including Kentucky Downs located in Franklin, Kentucky, which operates 750 historical horse racing machines.
 Mr. Falcone served as Executive Vice President, Chief Financial Officer and Treasurer of Red Rock Resorts, Inc. from October 2015 until May 2017 and as Executive Vice President and Chief Financial Officer of Station Casinos LLC from June 2011 until May 2017.
 Mr. Falcone served as Treasurer of Station Casinos LLC since January 2013 until May 2017.
 Mr. Falcone also served as Chief Financial Officer of Fertitta Entertainment LLC from October 2010 through May 2016.
 From June 2008 to October 2010, Mr. Falcone worked at Goldman Sachs & Co. where he focused on restructuring transactions in the hospitality and gaming sectors under that firm's Whitehall division.
 From May 2006 to June 2008, Mr. Falcone was a senior analyst at Magnetar Capital, LLC (an alternative asset management firm), covering the gaming, lodging, leisure, REIT and airline industries.
-From May 2002 to June 2006, Mr. Falcone was a Managing Director for Deutsche Bank Securities Inc. covering gaming, lodging and leisure companies and was recognized as one of the industry's top analysts.
+From May 2002 to June 2006, Mr. Falcone was a Managing Director for Deutsche Bank Securities Inc., overing gaming, lodging and leisure companies and was recognized as one of the industry's top analysts.
 Prior to joining Deutsche Bank Securities Inc., Mr. Falcone worked for Bear, Stearns & Co.
 Inc., covering the gaming, lodging and leisure industries.
 Mr. Falcone holds a bachelor's degree in Real Estate Finance and Hotel Administration from Cornell University.